Compactifications of the Eisenstein ancestral Deligne-Mostow variety: Introduction

 We also discuss the relationship between the different compactifications $\M^{\K}$ and $\overline{\B^9/\Gamma}^{\tor}$ of the ball quotient $\B^9/\Gamma$ from the perspective of derived geometry.
-One of the most fundamental questions in derived algebraic geometry, historically proposed by Bondal-Orlov \cite{BO02} and Kawamata \cite{Kaw02}, is the \textit{$DK$-conjecture}, see \cite[Conjecture 1.2]{Kaw02}.
+Since $K$-equivalence is expected to be reflected by derived categories via the $DK$-conjecture, it is natural to regard the categorical comparison of $\M^K$ and $\B^9/\Gamma^{\tor}$ as a natural endpoint of our study of these geometric compactifications.
+Indeed, one of the most fundamental questions in derived algebraic geometry, historically proposed by Bondal-Orlov \cite{BO02} and Kawamata \cite{Kaw02}, is the \textit{$DK$-conjecture}, see \cite[Conjecture 1.2]{Kaw02}.
 This asserts that for two smooth projective varieties, $D$-equivalence is equivalent to $K$-equivalence.
 This was generalized to projective varieties with only finite quotient singularities by Kawamata \cite[Conjecture 2.2]{Kaw05}, \cite[Conjecture 4.1]{Kaw18}.
 By putting the boundaries as 0 there, one can conjecture the following. \begin{conj}[{\cite[Conjecture 2.2]{Kaw05}, \cite[Conjecture 4.1]{Kaw18}}] Let $X$ and $Y$ be projective varieties with only finite quotient singularities, and let $\mathcal{X}(X)$ and $\mathcal{X}(Y)$ be the associated stacks (see below for the precise definition and \cite{Kaw04, Kaw05}).
 Then, the varieties $X$ and $Y$ are $K$-equivalent if and only if there exists an equivalence as triangulated categories between the bounded derived categories of coherent sheaves on $\mathcal{X}(X)$ and $\mathcal{X}(Y)$:

 \end{conj} For the precise notion, see \cite{Kaw02, Kaw04, Kaw05,Kaw18} and Subsection \ref{subsec:concepts}.
 It is known that the converse direction (from $D$ to $K$) is not true in general \cite[Remark 2.5]{Kaw18}.
 However, as an application of Theorem \ref{mainthm:semi-toroidal}, we, in fact, prove the following, which is the converse in Conjecture \ref{mainconj:generalized DK conjecture} in our case.
 Below, for a projective variety $X$ with only finite quotient singularities, we denote by $D(\mathcal{X}(X))$ the derived category of the coherent sheaves on the associated stack $\mathcal{X}(X)$; see Subsection \ref{subsec:concepts} for more details. \begin{thm}[{Theorem \ref{thm:derived_equivalent}}] The bounded derived categories of coherent sheaves on the stacks associated with the two varieties $\M^{\K}$ and $\overline{\B^9/\Gamma}^{\tor}$ are not equivalent as triangulated categories: